Apricot Pecan Rugelach

 Instructions

-- In a bowl sift together flour and salt.
-Set aside.
+- In a bowl sift together the flour and salt.
+Set aside.2 1/3 cups all purpose flour, 1/8 tsp salt

 - Add the lemon zest, vanilla extract and vanilla bean seeds to the butter mixture.
-Combine well.
+Mix well.1/2 tsp grated lemon zest, 1 tsp vanilla extract, 1 vanilla bean pod (the seeds)

-- Beat in the flour mix.
-Mix well.
+- Add the flour mixture and mix well.

 - Work the dough into a ball, then split the dough into 2 balls.